-Local chain popular for mixing Latin and Southwestern influences into cuisine called "Salvatex.".
+Local chain popular for mixing Latin and Southwestern influences into cuisine called "Salvatex." – In Short

 The menu features dishes from Mexico and El Salvador, combined with a Texas twist.
 Of special note is the handmade corn tamal dish packed with potatoes, sweet peppers, tomatoes and chicken, all wrapped and steamed in a banana leaf.
 The generously portioned plate also includes a corn tortilla with semi-spicy pork and cheese.

 Sign in with Facebook Sign in with Facebook to see what your friends are up to!